OPTIMAL CURRENCY FRAMEWORK TERMS AND CONDITIONS FOR CUSTOMERS

 8.4.2 we will only process personal data for specified and lawful purposes;

-8.4.3 we will endeavour to hold relevant and accurate personal data, and where practical, we will keep it up to date;
+8.4.3 we will endeavour to hold relevant and accurate personal data and, where practical, will keep it up to date;

 8.4.4 we will not keep personal data for longer than is necessary;